annamcole/Bucky-Alarm-Clock/README.md

 # Bucky-Alarm-Clock
-Altium PCB design with C code
+Software and PCB design to implement a kitchen timer using an MSP432P401R microcontroller.